2:22 (2017 film): Plot

-On his 30th birthday, after discovering that the same patterns he had experienced had occurred to Jake on the day he died, Dylan breaks into Jonas's studio, where he finds dozens of depictions of Sarah, revealing Jonas's obsession with her, including his empty gun case.
-Realizing that Jonas is planning to relive the Grand Central Terminal murders as Noah Marks, he rushes back to the terminal.
+On his 30th birthday, Dylan discovers that the same patterns he's been experiencing had occurred to Jake on the day he died.
+He breaks into Jonas' studio, where he finds dozens of depictions of Sarah, a necklace identical to Evelyn's, and an empty gun case.
+Realizing that Jonas is obsessed with Sarah and planning to relive the Grand Central Terminal murders as Noah Marks, Dylan rushes for the Grand Central Terminal, whilst being pursued by the police.

-Meanwhile, at Grand Central, Jonas goes to buy tickets while Sarah waits under the clock.
-She begins to see the same characters that Dylan described, and it dawns on her that she is the pregnant woman under the clock.
-When Jonas returns, she tells him she loves Dylan and cannot leave.
+After their flight is cancelled, Jonas buys tickets at Grand Central, where Sarah begins to see the same characters that Dylan described.
+It dawns on her that she is the pregnant woman under the clock, and she refuses to leave with Jonas.
 In a jealous rage, Jonas calls her Evelyn, and Sarah realizes that they are reliving the same fateful day.
-Dylan arrives and Jonas pulls a gun, first aiming at Dylan but fires at Sarah.
-Dylan shields Sarah from the bullet, taking the hit himself and saving her life.
+Dylan arrives and Jonas fires at Sarah but Dylan takes a hit himself to save Sarah's life.
 Jonas is then shot and killed by the arriving police officers.

-It transpires that Jake did not kill Evelyn (who was herself pregnant) but that the pair of them were shot by Noah Marks, who was in love with Evelyn.
-Jake was framed by the police for the murders.
+It was transpired that, in his jealous rage, Noah had both gunned down Jake and Evelyn, before he was himself shot dead by Jake in an act of self-defense, after which he was framed by the police.

-In the final scenes, Dylan has recovered from his wounds and now works as a pilot.
-He and Sarah live happily together with their baby.
+After the incident, Dylan has recovered from his injuries and has now become a pilot, living happily with Sarah and their newborn baby.